kevasesk/synapsys/README.md

 3.  **Text Preprocessing:** The backend preprocesses the text (e.g., converting to lowercase).
 4.  **BERT Embeddings:** The pre-trained BERT model from Hugging Face tokenizes the text and generates a vector representation (embedding) that captures the semantic meaning of the text.
 5.  **Sentiment Prediction:** The trained Logistic Regression model takes the BERT embedding as input and predicts the sentiment (positive or negative).
 It also calculates the probabilities for each class.
+6.  **Spam Prediction:** The trained Logistic Regression model takes the BERT embedding as input and predicts the spam.
+It also calculates the probabilities.
-6.  **API Response:** The backend sends the prediction and probabilities back to the frontend as a JSON response.
+7.  **API Response:** The backend sends the prediction and probabilities back to the frontend as a JSON response.
-7.  **Display Results:** The frontend displays the model's prediction and the associated probabilities in the chat interface.
+8.  **Display Results:** The frontend displays the model's prediction and the associated probabilities in the chat interface.

 ## Setup and Installation